thenewobjective/thenewobjective.github.io/_posts/types-and-programming-languages/2013-01-13-dynamic-programming-for-great-justice.md

 }
 ```

-Short, clean, and seems obviously correct from a glance… but happens to be naively inefficient as well a good example of a pitfall for the inexperienced.
-The beauty of this fragment of code is only skin deep as you can see from its call tree ( f = fib for brevity ):
+Short, clean, and seems obviously correct from a glance… but happens to be naively inefficient as well; a good example of a pitfall for the inexperienced.
+The beauty of this fragment of code is only skin deep as you can see from its call tree ( `f = fib` for brevity ):

 <figure>
     <img src="/media-library/dynamic-programming/fibCallTree.png" alt="Fibonacci call tree">
 </figure>

-This algorithm requires an exponential amount of time and space to produce a result (specifically, [O(φ)](https://en.wikipedia.org/wiki/Golden_ratio){:target="_blank"} which is in O(n<sup>2</sup>) ).
+This algorithm requires an exponential amount of time and space to produce a result (specifically, [*O(φ)*](https://en.wikipedia.org/wiki/Golden_ratio){:target="_blank"} which is in *O(n<sup>2</sup>)* ).
 The reason, as can be seen from the above tree, is that a significant amount of duplicate work is being done. fib(4) is being calculated twice, fib(3) calculated three times, and so on.
 Choose a large enough input and you can be quite confident that your machine will fall over.
 For a more discrete example, here is a graph of the execution time on my current machine (Windows 7, 4 GB RAM, Dual core 2.40 GHz, Firefox 18).
 Note that I ran out of memory beyond fib(37):

 <figure>
     <img src="/media-library/dynamic-programming/recFibvsTime.png" alt="Recursive Fib vs time">